Gellybean/Mathfinder-Bot/README.md

  - —`Add` Add the following mod-name.
  - —`Remove` Remove the following mod-name.

-`mod-name` Name of the modifier (use /var List-Mods for a coomprehensive list).
+`mod-name` Name of the modifier (use /var List-Mods for a comprehensive list).

 `target` *optional.* Target or targets using @mentions.
 Leave blank to target yourself.